remblock/REMChain-BP-Monitor/README.md

 # REMChain-BP-Monitor

-#### This script monitors to see whether a producer is producing blocks within a specified period, it can also monitor for any missed swap or oracle actions, check for a remcli responce and check the usage of the server RAM and Disk space.
+#### This script monitors to see whether a producer is producing blocks within a specified period, it can also monitor for any missed swap or oracle actions, check for a remcli response and check the usage of the server RAM and Disk space.
 Once the script detects a problem a telegram notifcation will be sent.

 ***